 To Ms. Brett’s trove of wisdom I add my own adage, When the going gets tough, the tough get kittens.
 And if it’s really tough I recommend a basket of kittens.
 I also adhere to the eating of dark chocolate.
 And to that Regina Bret says, “Resistance to chocolate is futile.”
 I’ve already had my chocolate ration for the day.
 May need to up the ration.

 *Ummm, but not if you have anything contagious, please.
-My thinking is that everyone should stay home for a couple of days and break the cycle of germ sharing.
-But, again, I suspect that’s not what she intended.
+But I suspect that’s not what she intended.

 *Image of my niece Cailin as the fairy princess.
 An ardent believer in fairies whom I fully support.